SAFE-Stack/docs/docs/server-side-rendering.md

 * Some development constraints.
 Browser-specific code needs compiler directives to be ignored when running on the server.
 * Build and deployment processes will become more complicated.
 * More server-side load.

+## Server-Side Rendering in SAFE stack

+In SAFE stack Server-Side Rendering can be done with [fable-react](https://github.com/fable-compiler/fable-react).
+It's approach is a little different from those you might have seen in the JavaScript ecosysten, it is a pure F# approach.
+You can render your [Elmish](https://github.com/fable-elmish/elmish) views directly on .NET Core, with all benefits of the .NET Core runtime.

+## Further reading

+* For more details can be found in the [SSR tutorial](https://github.com/fable-compiler/fable-react/blob/master/docs/server-side-rendering.md)
+* The [SAFE-BookStore](https://github.com/SAFE-Stack/SAFE-BookStore) sample project uses SSR